Take Your Brand Experience to the Next Level

 When you want to succeed in a modern retail environment, standing out from the crowd is only the first of many steps to a consistent return.
 A differentiated CPG product or a service with a unique selling point is a solid foundation, but those features alone won’t yield the results you seek in retail.
 Today’s consumers are more discerning, selective and critical of subpar experiences.

-Building a retail brand experience that fosters a buying mindset is the key to winning consumers today, but what does that process mean in practice?
+Building a brand experience that fosters a buying mindset is the key to winning consumers today, but what does that process mean in practice?

 In this guide, we’ll break down the basics of this essential element of shopper marketing, discuss the strategy that underpins this effort, and explore how your brand can execute a better experience consistently over time for a better bottom line.
 Let’s start with answering the core question at the heart of this process: what’s it all about?

-What is a Retail Brand Experience?
+What is a Brand Experience?

-A retail brand experience isn’t just one thing–it’s a broad combination of many interlinked efforts to shape the totality of an audience’s interaction with your products.
+A brand experience isn’t just one thing–it’s a broad combination of many interlinked efforts to shape the totality of an audience’s interaction with your products.
 They are an active force meant first to grab the audience’s attention and then engage them with an unforgettable experience that leaves them wanting to know or do more.
 As your targeted buyers journey down the path to purchase, experiential marketing turns that trek into something so enjoyable or interesting that shoppers even become advocates for your brand.

-Retail brand experiences are in the same family of marketing tools as consumer promotion–both aim to incentivize audiences to engage more closely with your brand.
+Brand experiences are in the same family of marketing tools as consumer promotion–both aim to incentivize audiences to engage more closely with your brand.
 However, where consumer promotions are often limited in scope and highly targeted, brand experiences incorporate a much broader array of efforts.
 How and why?

 Compared to consumer promotions, which can involve a large degree of retailer collaboration, experiences operate at a higher brand-level playing field.
 Promotions tend to be confined to a specific channel to drive towards particular results.
-A retail brand experience is a truly omnichannel approach that aims to produce a cohesive, unified experience where every element works in concert.
+A brand experience is a truly omnichannel approach that aims to produce a cohesive, unified experience where every element works in concert.
 This means a broad combination of in-store factors, email marketing, social media campaigns, microsite deployment and paid media.

 This complex shopper marketing approach can serve as a highly effective funnel toward making sales, with multiple points of entry and many opportunities for different experience elements to reinforce one another’s effectiveness.